UNC Eshelman School of Pharmacy

 Application Procedures

-Students applying to the UNC Eshelman School of Pharmacy must submit complete applications to the Pharm.D. program through the Pharmacy College Application Service (PharmCAS) and the school.
+Students applying to the UNC Eshelman School of Pharmacy must submit complete applications to the Pharm.D. program through the Pharmacy College Application Service (PharmCAS).
 For application deadlines, processes, and procedures, visit the website.

 Prerequisites